Biosynthetics Round Table

 BIO SYNTHETICS ROUND TABLE

-2018 BIOSYNTHETICS ROUND TABLE MILAN: HIGHLIGHTS
+HIGHLIGHTS FROM THE 2018 BIOSYNTHETICS ROUND TABLE IN MILAN

-More than 80 stakeholders with different expertise and backgrounds including suppliers, brands and researchers participated in the multi-stakeholder Biosynthetics Round Table at Textile Exchange’s annual Textile Sustainability Conference in Milan on October 22, 2018, which was kindly sponsored by Fulgar and Virent.
+More than 80 stakeholders with different expertise and backgrounds including suppliers, brands and researchers participated in the multi-stakeholder Biosynthetics Round Table Summit at Textile Exchange’s Textile Sustainability Conference in Milan on October 22, 2018, which was kindly sponsored by Fulgar and Virent.
 The meeting was hosted by Norrøna’s Brad Boren, Chair of Textile Exchange’s Biosynthetics Working, with support from Sophia Opperskalski of Textile Exchange.

 The Biosynthetics Round Table started with a presentation of the results of the recent Biosynthetics Stakeholder Consultation, which was conducted by Textile Exchange in 2018 and included responses from over 130 participants, revealing an increasing interest in biosynthetics.

 Part 1 of the meeting focused on feedstocks for biosynthetics.
 Federica Zanetti, Assistant Professor from the University of Bologna presented castor as feedstock for biosynthetics, while Ralph Lerner and Bob Rozmiarek from Virent shared insights into diverse sugars. thinkstep gave an overview of impact assessment and the role of LCAs.